Putin's vaccine puzzle: Why the secrecy over his jab?

 Over the weekend, photos and videos of Putin behind the wheel of a camouflage all-terrain vehicle donning a caramel sheepskin suit in the Siberian forest made the rounds on social media.

 The Putin-as-outdoorsman pictures feed a macho brand that has been two decades in the making.
-When it comes to the pandemic, while Putin has told Russians to abide by preventive measures and get vaccinated.
+When it comes to the pandemic, Putin has told Russians to abide by preventive measures and get vaccinated.
 But he hasn’t backed it up with public displays.

 Putin has never been shown wearing a face mask.
 (He did once visit a Moscow coronavirus hospital in a full Hazmat suit, delighting Russia’s meme-loving Internet community.)
 The Kremlin has been sensitive to reports of Putin sealed off from possible infection “in a bunker.”